SRGSSR/srgmediaplayer-apple/Documentation/Getting-started.md

 The SRG Media Player library is made of separate building blocks:

-* A core `AVPlayer`-based controller to play medias, optionally with support for a logical structure (segments)
+* A core `AVPlayer`-based controller to play medias, optionally with support for a logical playback structure (segments).
-* A set of overlays to be readily used with it
+* A set of overlays to be readily used with it.

 Those components can be combined together depending on your application needs.
-A ready-to-use player view is also available.
+A ready-to-use player view controller is also provided.

 ## Architecture